 Website: Shawnee Hills Mayor’s Court

-The court will hear misdemeanor cases that take place in the village of Shawnee Hills, and those cases usually involve a violation of the village ordinances.
-The types of cases that go through the court can vary quite a bit, but some of the typical ones include:
+The court has jurisdiction to hear misdemeanor cases that take place in the village of Shawnee Hills, and those cases usually involve a violation of the village ordinances.
+The types of cases that go through the court can vary, but some of the typical ones include:

-We have plenty of experience in DUI / OVI defense, and we represent clients with cases in the Shawnee Hills Mayor’s Court.
-We keep the number of cases we take-on to a minimum so we can give you personal service.
-You can see this in our past case results and in the reviews from clients.
+The Dominy Law Firm has years of experience in criminal defense and DUI / OVI defense, and we represent clients with cases in the Shawnee Hills Mayor’s Court.
+We keep the number of cases we take-on to a minimum so we can give you the very best possible service.
+You can see this in our past case results and in the reviews from our clients.
 Our fees are on the high end of the scale, but the initial phone consultation is free.
-To schedule your free phone consultation, call my office at 614-717-1177 or by EMAIL.
+You can schedule your free phone consultation by calling 614-717-1177 or by submitting a CONTACT FORM.